matteoquintiliani/earthworm-docker-sandbox/README.md

 ## Dependencies

   - Docker
-  - GNU Make
+  - Make
-  - bash
+  - Bash
   - sed
   - grep
   - find
   - wget

-This tool works on all Unix-like operating system.
+This tool is designed to work on all Unix-like operating systems.
 It has not been tested on Windows yet.
 Any feedback will be very appreciated.

 ## Help